People

 Mr CHEUNG, Chester Y.-N.

-Chester is a PhD student in the Human Communication, Development and Information Sciences Unit at The University of Hong Kong Faculty of Education.
+Chester is a PhD student in the Unit of Human Communication, Learning, and Development (HCLD) at The University of Hong Kong.
 He is also a registered speech-and-language therapist in Hong Kong who possesses a master’s degree in speech language pathology and a bachelor’s degree in psychology.
 As a speech-and-language therapist, Chester worked in local NGO, hospital, and elderly homes while he focused his clinical expertise in adult’s communication and swallowing disorders.
 As a researcher, Chester endeavours in the fields of aphasiology and neurotherapeutics.
 Currently, he is pioneering in the development of EEG-guided individualized Transcranial Alternating Current Stimulation (tACS) for people with aphasia.

 Ms WONG, Cherie W.-Y.

-Cherie is a PhD student in the Human Communication, Development and Information Sciences Unit at The University of Hong Kong.
+Cherie is a PhD student in the Unit of Human Communication, Learning, and Development (HCLD) at The University of Hong Kong.
 She is also a qualified speech-and-language therapist in Hong Kong.
 She has a wide research interests in speech-and-language assessments as well as treatments for adults with communication disorders and children with special education needs.
 Her current research focuses on Intensive Comprehensive Aphasia Program (ICAP).

 Ms YANG, Songting

-Songting Yang is currently a PhD student in the Human Communication, Development and Information Sciences Unit at The University of Hong Kong.
+Songting Yang is currently a PhD student in the Unit of Human Communication, Learning, and Development (HCLD) at The University of Hong Kong.
 She received her Master’s degree in linguistics from Yunnan University.
 Her research interest is early language development in bilingual children, particularly those from ethnic minorities.

 Community Partners: